MKnierim/TeaTimer/README.md

 --------------------------------------------------------------
 **Next steps**
 	- Figure out how to integrate user input into program logic well (in teaMenu()) - See the book chapter on smart live modeless dialogs
-	- Figure out how to store user inputs for future program uses.
-Right now I can think of several possibilities:
-		+ Store in separate file (text file)
-		+ Update code file (write into it)
-		+ Serialize instance (use pickle module)

 **Deployment**